 Municipal Key Performance Area Strategic Objective Essential Services 1.1 Sustainable provision and maintenance of basic infrastructure Essential Services 1.2 Provide for the needs of informal settlements through improved services 2.1 Support institutional transformation and development 2.2 Ensure financial viability Governance 2.3 To maintain and strengthen relations with international- and intergovernmental partners as well as the local community through the creation of participative structures.
-Communal Services 3.1 Provide and maintain facilities that make citizens feel at home Socio-Economic Support Services 4.1 Support the poor and vulnerable through programmes & policy 4.2 Create an enabling environment to attract investment and support to the local economy.
+Communal Services 3.1 Provide and maintain facilities that make citizens feel at home Out Francis Owner Out of Support the poor and vulnerable through programmes & policy Socio-Economic Support Services 4.2 Create an enabling environment to attract investment and support to the local economy.